iCliniq Logo

 Hi,

-Welcome to icliniq.com.
 I understand your concern.
-It is clear that you are not having MS (Multiple sclerosis) as of date.
-None of your symptoms are typical of multiple sclerosis.
-Back and thigh pain is posture related and tremors are anxiety related.
-Repeated magnetic resonance imaging (MRI)'s being normal further rules out this disease.
+It is clear that you do not have MS (multiple sclerosis) as of this date.
+None of your symptoms is typical of multiple sclerosis.
+Back and thigh pain are posture-related, and tremors are anxiety-related.
+Repeated magnetic resonance imaging (MRI) being normal further rules out this disease.
 Agreed that multiple sclerosis can be hereditary.
-If one of the parents is having multiple sclerosis, chances of the offspring having multiple sclerosis are1 in 50.
+If one of the parents has multiple sclerosis, the chances of the offspring having multiple sclerosis are 1 in 50.
 Since you are having no symptoms and your brain MRI is normal, you need not worry about it.
 Please be assured that you are fine.

 Patient's Query